Loading

 © The Authors.
 Published By: Blue Eyes Intelligence Engineering and Sciences Publication (BEIESP).
 This is an open access article under the CC-BY-NC-ND license (http://creativecommons.org/licenses/by-nc-nd/4.0/)

-Abstract: The Syrian conflict that erupted in 2011 became a global crisis and attracted the international social media attention, leading to the engagement of international superpowers.
-Based on the assumption that social media discourse is not neutral and impacted by social, political, and economic contexts [1], this paper employs van Dijk’s socio-cognitive approach to investigate the role of social media discourse in protracting the Syrian conflict.
-It analyzes two main local, anti-, and pro-regime, social media outlets’ posts, and tweets to expose their discursive strategies and embedded ideologies.
-This article exposes the manipulation practices on the discoursal and linguistic level.
-It conducts a complex analysis to uncover hidden messages and manipulation techniques that has been delivered and utilized by conflicting parties in Syria, influencing people’s minds, increasing their polarity, altering the Syrian revolution’s conception, and protracting the tragedy.
+Abstract: The Syrian conflict that erupted in 2011 became a global crisis and attracted international social media attention, leading to the engagement of international superpowers.
+Based on the assumption that social media discourse is not neutral and is impacted by social, political, and economic contexts [1], this paper employs van Dijk’s socio-cognitive approach to investigate the role of social media discourse in protracting the Syrian conflict.
+It analyses the posts and tweets of two prominent local, anti-regime, and pro-regime social media outlets to expose their discursive strategies and embedded ideologies.
+This article reveals the manipulation practices on both the discursive and linguistic levels.
+It conducts a complex analysis to uncover hidden messages and manipulation techniques that have been delivered and utilised by conflicting parties in Syria, influencing people’s minds, increasing their polarisation, altering the Syrian revolution’s conception, and protracting the tragedy.
 The findings indicate that social media discourse vis-à-vis the Syrian context is biased.
-Syrian conflicting parties, especially pro-regimes outlets, manipulate discourse with the aim of influencing people’s understandings and beliefs and hence actions.
-Anti-government actors are always stereotyped as foreign backed, extremists, and terrorists.
+Syrian conflicting parties, especially pro-regime outlets, manipulate discourse to influence people’s understandings, beliefs, and hence, actions.
+Anti-government actors are always stereotyped as foreign-backed, extremists, and terrorists.
 International outlets, impacted by the local outlets, have contributed to altering the perception of the Syrian conflict, from a popular social movement to a violent civil war.

 Keywords: Social Media, Syria, Ideology.